MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-account.md

 **VMM user role** | **Permissions** | **Details**
 --- | --- | ---
 Administrator role | Members of this role can perform all administrative actions on all objects that VMM manages. | Only administrators can add a WSUS server to VMM to enable updates of the VMM fabric through VMM.
-Virtual Machine Administrator | Administrators can create the role (applicable for VMM 2019 and later). | Delegated Administrator can create VM administrator role that includes entire scope or a subset of their scope, library servers and Run-As accounts.
+Virtual Machine Administrator | Administrators can create the role (applicable for VMM 2019 and later). | Delegated Administrator can create VM administrator role that includes entire scope or a subset of their scope, library servers, and Run-As accounts.
 Fabric Administrator (Delegated Administrator) | Members of this role can perform all administrative tasks within their assigned host groups, clouds, and library servers. | Delegated Administrators cannot modify VMM settings, add or remove members of the Administrators user role, or add WSUS servers.
 Read-Only Administrator | Members of this role can view properties, status, and job status of objects within their assigned host groups, clouds, and library servers, but they cannot modify the objects. | The read-only administrator can also view Run As accounts that administrators or delegated administrators have specified for that read-only administrator user role.
 Tenant Administrator | Members of this role can manage self-service users and VM networks. | Tenant administrators can create, deploy, and manage their own virtual machines and services by using the VMM console or a web portal.<br/><br/> Tenant administrators can also specify which tasks the self-service users can perform on their virtual machines and services.<br/><br/> Tenant administrators can place quotas on computing resources and virtual machines.